 As human beings, we have always been fascinated by our history, as it teaches us about our past, our culture, and who we are today.
 When it comes to the history of perfume, it should come as no surprise that it also dates back to ancient times.

-It is interesting to know where certain things come from, such as the ingredients of perfumes, their history and the raw materials with which modern perfumes as we know them are made.
+It's interesting to know where certain things come from, like perfume ingredients, their history, and the raw materials used to make modern perfumes as we know them.

 The origin of the word perfume

-The word perfume comes from the Latin "per fumus", which means through smoke.
+The word perfume comes from the Latin "per fumus," meaning through smoke.
 The word "perfumery" refers to the art of making perfumes.

-Later, the French modernized the word to "parfum," which refers to the scents produced by burning incense resin.
+Later, the French modernized the word to "parfum," which refers to the odors produced by burning incense resin.

-The world's first known perfumer/chemist was named Tapputi, a woman from ancient Babylonia, in Mesopotamia.
-Records of it still exist on a cuneiform tablet from 1200 BC.
+The first recorded female perfumer/chemist in the world was named Tapputi, a woman from ancient Babylon, in Mesopotamia.
+Records of her still exist on a cuneiform tablet from 1200 BC.

 Where does the art of perfumery come from?

-The first documented discoveries of perfumes date back to the early Egyptians (3000 BC to 1000 BC).
-However, perfumery is known to have started in ancient China, Egypt, and the Indus Valley Civilization, and was perfected by the Romans and Arabs.
+The earliest documented discoveries of perfumes date back to the early Egyptians (3000 BC to 1000 BC).
+However, perfumery is known to have originated in ancient China, Egypt, and the Indus Valley Civilization, and was perfected by the Romans and Arabs.

-It is good to know that the Egyptians used aromas to improve their lives and also their deaths by using oil-based perfumes as a celebration of rituals and prayers.
+It is good to know that the Egyptians used aromas to enhance their lives and also their deaths through the use of oil-based perfumes as a celebration of rituals and prayers.

-In this way, the burned oils fulfilled different functions such as:
+Thus, burned oils served different functions such as:

-Among other things, these oil blends were found in the mummy tombs of the pharaohs, which also meant that the perfume was used as a status symbol.
+Among other things, these oil blends were found in the tombs of pharaoh mummies, which also meant that perfume was used as a status symbol.

 What was the first perfume in history?

-The first modern perfume (oils mixed in an alcoholic solution) was “Hungarian Water”.
+The first modern perfume (oils mixed in an alcoholic solution) was "Hungary Water."
 This perfume was a blend of lemon, orange blossom, thyme, and rosemary notes.

 It was made for Queen Elizabeth of Hungary in 1370.